MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 8.  **Use DML to Display Variables**

-    To use DML to explore variables, click on the underlined elements.
+    To use DML to explore variables, click the underlined elements.
 The click action builds a [**dx (Display NatVis Expression)**](dx--display-visualizer-variables-.md) command that allows you to drill down on nested data structures.

     ```syntax cmd
     0: kd> dx -r1 (*((tabletaudiosample!CMiniportWaveRT *)0xffffe001d10b8380))